World Glaucoma Week 2026

-This week provides the opportunity to spread the word, whether it is encouraging eye examinations or discussing your family history to help prevent irreversible vision loss.
+This awareness week is an important opportunity to spread the word, whether by booking an eye examination or discussing your family history to help prevent irreversible vision loss.

-To mark this awareness week, Consultant Ophthalmic Surgeon Gokulan Ratnarajan shares his advice on the condition known as the “silent thief of sight”.
+To mark the occasion, Consultant Ophthalmic Surgeon Gokulan Ratnarajan shares his expert advice on glaucoma, often referred to as the “silent thief of sight.”

 What is glaucoma?